 The Hebrew Free Loan Association of Pittsburgh is a nonsectarian nonprofit organization that offers interest-free loans.
-Borrowers pay back the exact amount HFLA lent them.
+Borrowers pay back the exact amount HFL lent them.
 There is no fine print.
 The loans are intended to help a borrower become economically self-sufficient.

-HFLA’s mission is based on the Biblical mandate not to collect interest when lending money to those in need.
+HFL’s mission is based on the Biblical mandate not to collect interest when lending money to those in need.
 Loans, rather than charity, help people become and remain self-sufficient.

 Loans are available regardless of religion, race, age, national origin, gender, or sexual orientation provided that the borrower is a resident of Allegheny, Washington, Westmoreland, Armstrong, Butler, or Beaver County and has a source of income.